Zero sound and higher-form symmetries in compressible holographic phases: Equilibrium properties of the holographic states

 {}The gauge field is instead responsible for the fate of relativistic symmetry in the IR.
 We will consider theories which have an exponential gauge coupling $Z(\Phi\rightarrow\infty)\rightarrow Z_0e^{\gamma\Phi}$, and there are two qualitatively different cases to consider.
 When $\kappa\gamma$ is sufficiently large, the backreaction of the gauge field is small in the IR, and so the IR metric preserves relativistic symmetry ($z=1$) but violates hyperscaling ($\theta<0$).
 In this case, the gauge field in the IR region $R_0\ll R \ll R_{UV}$ is

 where $\Delta_A=d-\theta+\theta/d-\kappa\gamma/2<0$.
 The backreaction of the gauge field gives small corrections to the zero temperature metric that are suppressed in the IR by powers of $R^{2\Delta_A}$.
-On the other hand, when $\kappa\gamma$ is sufficiently small, the backreaction becomes important and destroys the relativistic symmetry of the IR metric ($z\ne1$).
-Note that scale invariance is restored only if $\kappa=0$, not just if $\theta=0$, due to the matter field profiles.
+On the other hand, when $\kappa\gamma$ is sufficiently small, the backreaction becomes important and destroys the relativistic symmetry of the IR metric ($z\ne1$).\footnote{In this case we have $A_t(R)\sim R^{\theta-d-z}$.} Note that scale invariance is restored only if $\kappa=0$, not just if $\theta=0$, due to the matter field profiles.

 {}In the language of the quantum criticality, $A_0$ is a coupling with dimension $\Delta_A$ that deforms the IR fixed point.
 The corresponding operator, dual to the field $A_t$, has scaling dimension $d+1-\theta-\Delta_A$.
 For fixed points with $z=1$ this is an irrelevant deformation while for fixed points with $z\ne1$ it is marginal and has scaling dimension $d+z-\theta$.